lsst/LDM-493/_platforms.rst

 - **LTD integrates well with Git repositories and continuous integration (CI) services.**
   CI allows the final documentation product to be rendered automatically by software from relatively simple markup.
-  Even scientific computation pipelines can be performed in CI that enable reproducible scientific documentation.
+  Even scientific computation pipelines can be performed in CI that enable reproducible scientific documentation. [<--- I have no idea what this means - expand/rephrase?]

 Requirements for compatibility with LSST the Docs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^